 The biology and conservation status of hundreds of bird-of-prey species remain a mystery, even today.
 To fill the void, The Peregrine Fund has supported more than 100 students pursuing degrees in raptor biology.

 We are proud of people like Lily-Arison René de Roland, director of our Madagascar operations, who earned a post-doctorate title of professor, the first Malagasy to receive this honor among all non-governmental conservation organizations in Madagascar.
 Lily also was named a 2010 Conservation Hero by the Disney Wildlife Conservation Fund, one of only six people in the world to receive this honor.
-Lily is one of 20 people we have supported, trained, and educated 20 students seeking advanced science degrees in Madagascar.
+Lily is one of 20 people we have supported, trained, and educated to earn advanced science degrees in Madagascar.

 Research and education are the cornerstones of all we do to conserve birds of prey.
 Here are some of our recent projects:

 From the melting sea ice in the Arctic to the clear-cutting of rainforests in the Philippines, birds of prey are losing their homelands at an alarming rate.
 Birds of prey are effective indicators of environmental degradation because their place near the top of a delicate food web works sustainably only if all the pieces and parts are in their proper place.